zopefoundation/developer_docs/source/repository-browsing.rst

 Many Zope-related projects have mirrors of the "trunk" of their project in Subversion imported into Launchpad as Bazaar branches.
-These imports provide a web interface as well, allowing developers to browse the source, the changeset history, and any outsdanding merge requests.
+These imports provide a web interface as well, allowing developers to browse the source, the changeset history, and any outstanding merge requests.
 See for instance the ZTK project group's branch overview:

   https://code.launchpad.net/zopetoolkit

-and the "zope.org" projecg group's branch overview:
+and the "zope.org" project group's branch overview:

   https://code.launchpad.net/zope